What Makes a Game High-rated? Towards Factors of Video Game Success: Introduction

-The ratings of the games serve as a proxy for its success.
-They are a relevant measure of success both by the public and the game industry.
-For game studios, high ratings mean good sales and also potential financial incentives\footnote{For example, in 2012, Chris Avellone, the creative director of the open-world RPG ``Fallout: New Vegas'', declared the publisher ``Bethesda Softworks'' refused to pay a bonus to the studio ``Obsidian Entertainment'' because the game missed the target Metascore of 85 by 1 point (\url{https://bit.ly/31L0L6t}).}.
+We used the numeric scores of the games as a proxy for their successes.
+They are relevant measures of success from and for both the public and the game industry.
+For game studios, high scores mean good sales and also potential financial incentives\footnote{For example, in 2012, Chris Avellone, the creative director of the open-world RPG ``Fallout: New Vegas'', declared that the publisher ``Bethesda Softworks'' refused to pay a bonus to the studio ``Obsidian Entertainment'' because the game missed the target Metascore of 85 by 1 point (\url{https://bit.ly/31L0L6t}).}.
+For the public, it is a way to filter games by their quality.

-The results show that none of the aspects bear a strong relationship with game success.
-A further analysis on the high-rated games confirms a previous study \cite{politowski20} which states that \textit{team}, \textit{technical}, and \textit{game-design} aspects should be the main focus of the game developers.
+Our results show that larger teams are often related to higher-rated games.
+Higher-rated games also present more occurrences of crunch time and fewer problems with scope, budget, and cutting features.
+However, there is no strong correlation of any of the factors with the game scores.
+In a further analysis on the high-rated games, in which we compared the occurrence of the most common problems, we confirmed a previous study \cite{politowski20} that reported that \textit{team}, \textit{technical}, and \textit{game-design} factors should be the main focus of the game developers.
+This answer may help video game project managers and developers to better plan and monitor the projects.

 The paper is structured as follows.
 Section \ref{sec:method} describes the methods of data collection and inference.
 Section \ref{sec:results} discusses the results we found by analyzing the dataset and the relations between its variables.
 Section \ref{sec:discussion} discusses the results.
 Section \ref{sec:threats} lists the threats to validity.
 Section \ref{sec:related} shows the related works.
 Section \ref{sec:conclusion} concludes the paper and discusses future work.